This Main combi boiler is a nifty little boiler designed to fit in a cupboard and to be extremely simple to operate.

 Ravenheat has thought of that and installed its PCB and electronic components in a box in the middle that can be easily moved to the side when working on the boiler.
 So not only is the PCB protected in its box, it’s not at the bottom and it’s moved out of the way.
 I’d like to see more boiler manufacturers do that.
 At the moment, PCBs at the bottom are a recipe for getting wet.
 Some cynics might even think it’s been done on purpose…

-While we’re on the topic of PCB, a genuine issue with the Main boiler is that the panel is hard to close when you’ve wired in the live supply and a thermostat.
+While we’re on the topic of PCB, an issue with the Main boiler is that the panel is hard to close when you’ve wired in the live supply and a thermostat.
 There just isn’t much room for both, leaving the panel to bulge out in places.
-And then the magnets on the sides of the PCB panel have trouble making contact with the boiler case and cannot keep the panel held up.
+The magnets on the sides of the PCB panel then have trouble making contact with the boiler casing and cannot keep the panel held up.

-Another suggestion for improvement is replacing the metal flue with a plastic one.
-Because of the Grenfell fire, flues in high-rise buildings must now all be made of metal to reduce risk of combustion.
-But this is not a requirement in houses and smaller flats.
-What is the reason for having a metal flue?
+Another suggestion is replacing the metal flue with a plastic one.
+Because of the Grenfell fire, flues in high-rise buildings must now all be made of metal, inside and outside, to reduce the risk of combustion.
+But this is not a requirement in houses and smaller flats and the flues were already metallic prior to the Grenfell fire.
+What was the reason for having a metal flue?

 The inner flue on the Main boiler, through which the hot corrosive flue gases flow, is made of plastic.
 So this plastic can withstand high temperature.
-In fact, plastic can withstand more than 100 deg C. Haven’t you never come across a plastic kettle?
+In fact, plastic can withstand more than 100 deg C. Aren’t there plastic kettles?
 Why can’t the outside also be made of plastic?
-The inner flue cannot be made of metal due to corrosion.
+The inner flue cannot be made of metal due to corrosion from the acidic condensate.
 In fact, when there is a leak from the inner flue to the outer flue, the latter eventually rusts away.
-It is also due to this risk of corrosion that Baxi requires not white part of the flue to be on show, meaning the metal outer part is never exposed to the rain and will therefore not rust.
+It is also due to this risk of corrosion that Baxi required the white part of the flue not to be on show until recently, meaning the metal outer part is never exposed to the rain and will therefore not rust.

 An outer plastic flue would solve all this corrosion issue while also being cheaper.
 Cynics would argue again that it’s done on purpose…